jupyterhub/team-compass/docs/resources/shared-infrastructure.md

 We have [a GitHub organization](https://github.com/jupyterhub/) for hosting all of our code repositories.
 This organization is where we do most of the code-related work for the project, and where we have discussions and coordination.

+## Google Drive

+We have a [**JupyterHub Team Google Drive**](https://drive.google.com/drive/u/1/folders/0B8VZ4vaOYWZ3X29KTzZSemlNSG8) to store documents, presentations, images, etc that are useful to the team.
+You can put whatever you'd like here, just try to keep it organized :-)

 ## Image registry on quay.io

 We have [a quay.io organization](https://quay.io/organization/jupyterhub) for hosting Docker images.